 Feed-in tariff cuts

-Has the feed-in tariff been cut?
+- How much has the feed-in tariff been cut?

-Are solar panels still a worthwhile investment?
+- Are solar panels still a worthwhile investment?

 However, if installation costs continue to fall and you pay less for your system, and/or if electricity prices continue to rise, the payback period will shorten.

-Putting the £6,000 to £9,000 typical solar panel cost into an ISA for the same amount of time might lead to a higher annual rate of return.
+Putting the £5,000 to £8,000 typical solar panel cost into an Isa for the same amount of time might lead to a higher annual rate of return.

-Though do make sure you're maximising your profit from your panels - read our expert advice on how to make the most of your solar panels.
+However, do make sure you're maximising your profit from your panels - read our expert advice on how to make the most of your solar panels.

 Solar thermal panels - which produce hot water rather than electricity - come under a separate government scheme that's designed to reward households for generating their own heat.
-Click to find out more about the Renewable Heat Incentive (RHI).
+Click here to find out more about the Renewable Heat Incentive (RHI).

 Where can I find out more?

-If you are unsure about your options or have any further questions, contact the Energy Saving Trust Advice line on 0300 123 1234.
+If you are unsure about your options or have any further questions, contact the Energy Saving Trust advice line on 0300 123 1234.